MelbourneDeveloper/bloobit/README.md

 }
 ```

-You can easily inspect the state and the Bloobit in the widget tree if you use the dev tools.
-See the next section about the `BloobitPropagator`
+You can easily inspect the state and the `Bloobit` in the widget tree if you use the dev tools.
+See the next section about the [`BloobitPropagator`](https://pub.dev/documentation/bloobit/latest/bloobit/BloobitPropagator-class.html)
 ![dev tools](https://github.com/MelbourneDeveloper/bloobit/blob/main/images/widgettreestate.png)

 ### Put the Bloobit in the Widget Tree
-You need to wrap your widgets in a BloobitPropagator.
+You need to wrap your widgets in a `BloobitPropagator`.
 This is an [InheritedWidget](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html).
-The BloobitPropagator will pass the Bloobit to the children.
+The `BloobitPropagator` will pass the Bloobit to the children.

 ```dart
 class MyApp extends StatelessWidget {